-It is deemed that the combination and application of these materials presents an acceptable level of fire risk.
+Based on the information available at the time of the assessment, it is deemed that the combination and application of these materials present an acceptable level of fire risk.

-- 1) The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a flat concrete roof, accessed externally. - 2) There is a small amount of spandrel panels under windows.
-Each flat has a balcony accessed from the living room.
-These are of concrete construction with a steel balustrade and are vertically aligned.

-Individual flat windows are UPVC double glazed window frames.
-Windows in the common area stairwell are a combination of spandrel panels and are single glazed UPVC window frames with openable lights.
-4) Access is gained to all flats from the ground floor using the main access door leading to the staircase area, the front access door is timber.
+- 1) The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a flat concrete roof.
+Flats have balconies.
+These are of concrete construction with a steel balustrade and are vertically aligned. - 2) Individual flat windows are UPVC double glazed units.
+Windows in the common area stairwell have spandrel panels.
+The windows in the communal staircase area are UPVC window frames with openable lights. - 3) Communal Entrance doors to the block are located on the front and rear elevations and is comprised of timber door and frame. - 4) Each flat has access to their own private balcony with steal railings.

-5) Each flat has a balcony accessed from the living room.
-These are of concrete construction with a steel balustrade and are vertically aligned.

-6) There is a dedicated external bin storage area.